-The money comes from the Crown Estates which owns the rights to fish farms, wind farms, ports and marinas.'Shot in arm'
+The money comes from the Crown Estates which owns the rights to fish farms, wind farms, ports and marinas.

 The fund's creation followed concerns that many young people had moved away from coastal areas due to a lack of job opportunities.

 Mr Pickles said: "It's a really exciting announcement.
 What we are talking about is putting an extra £15.5m into our coastal towns.